This post contains affiliate links. Read my disclosure policy here.

 - Measure out a heaping tablespoon of mixture and place each scoop on a baking sheet.
 This should yield about 20 meatballs.

 - Roll each scoop into shape with your hands and place back on the baking sheet.
 Place in the oven for 20-30 minutes until golden brown.
-Flip at the midway mark.

 - For the gravy, heat butter in a large skillet over medium heat.
 Whisk in the flour until it smells slightly nutty and lightly golden.
-About 1 minute.

 - Slowly pour in half of the broth while constantly whisking to combine well.
 Let it come to a simmer before slowly adding the remaining broth while constantly whisking to prevent lumps.
 Add the remaining gravy ingredients and whisk to combine well.

 - Simmer for 8-10 minutes to thicken into a thin-ish gravy.
 Add cooked meatballs to the sauce and cook more if meatballs need heating.

 Another great way to enjoy these Vegan Swedish Meatballs is through frying.
 To start, just pour a few tablespoons of oil into your pan over medium heat.
 When fully heated and shimmering, add the meatballs and sear them undisturbed for about 1-2 minutes on all sides.
 Use a sturdy metal spatula to flip them over.
 Don't overcrowd the pan or they will not brown well.

 You can enjoy Swedish Meatballs in many different ways.
 Serve it with mashed potatoes, rice, or pasta and a side of your favorite veggies.
 If you want to go all out and experience a Swedish-style meal, you can also enjoy it with some puréed potatoes, pickled cucumbers, and lingonberry jam.